lemonad/ui-for-infants/docs/_posts/2017-06-10-background-ii.md

 eye-trackers need very good accuracy if they should be consistently capable to register minute changes in gaze.
 At a distance of half a meter from a display, shifting our eyes as little as one degree represents about one centimeter of gaze shift on the display.
-The Tobii Pro X3–120, a very capable screen-mounted eye tracker, can generally pick up eye movements as small as half a degree under good conditions.
+The Tobii Pro X3-120, a capable screen-mounted eye tracker, can generally pick up eye movements as small as half a degree under good conditions.